 Parsonson Planning Consultancy

-A holiday occupancy condition, as the name suggests, is intended to limit occupancy of a dwelling to people on holiday for short term use, rather than allowing permanent occupation as someone’s home.
+A holiday occupancy condition, as the name suggests, is intended to limit occupancy of a dwelling to people on holiday for short term use, rather than allowing permanent occupation as someone’s main home.

 This type of condition can be placed on properties which, for various reasons, the Local Planning Authority does not consider to be suitable as someone’s main or sole residence and, as with agricultural occupancy conditions, the wording can vary quite considerably with some being significantly more onerous than others.